JDMgg/Information-System/README.md

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request if you would like to contribute.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements
-- Thanks to the course instructors and peers for their support.